What Is Search Intent and Why Does It Matter?

 1. Reverse engineer competing content

-When you study the search results as we’ve described above, you’ll begin to notice a pattern for how page titles appear, the content format, content type, and structure.
+When you study the search results as we’ve described above, you’ll begin to notice a pattern for how page titles appear, the content format, content type, and structure of search queries.
 Use what is already ranking as inspiration for your content.
 But don’t forget to add your unique expertise to provide more value and show E-E-A-T for the topic.

 Here's how: